Balancing Marriage and Work Priorities

 “Don’t you have any idea how busy I have been these last few weeks?”
 I defensively appealed to her sympathy, “You know I have to weigh all of my responsibilities and then do the things I think are most important.
 I’ll install that water filter, but I just haven’t had the time to even think about it.”
 She calmly replied “We’re always teaching about family priorities – and this is one of our family priorities.
 She didn’t back down.
 So, when do you think you’ll have time?”

 On the one hand, husbands need their wives to be understanding about the anxiety caused by those “honey-do” chores.
 I’m sure that some men enjoy working around the house, but these men shouldn’t be held up as the standard by which all husbands are measured.
-Wives need to be understanding about their husbands capabilities.
-Personally, I have trouble installing a light bulb.
+Wives need to be understanding of their husband’s capabilities.
+I have trouble installing a light bulb.

 On the other hand, husbands need to be discerning in their responsibilities as husbands.
 God commands us men: “love your wives even as Christ loved the church.”
 He didn’t command us to “love our work” did He?
 No, He created us and knows that we men are inclined to be work and task-oriented and that we don’t just naturally gravitate toward prioritizing our wives.
 So He admonishes us men to be servant-leaders in our homes and to love our wives as Christ loved the church.

-If you have made your wife your top of your list of priorities, then you are to be commended.
+If you have made your wife at the top of your list of priorities, then you are to be commended.
 If not, what changes do you need to make?
 Pray now and ask God to forgive you and help you love your wife sacrificially and make her your top priority.

-Husbands love your wives, even as Christ also loved the church, and gave himself for it.
+Husbands love their wives, even as Christ also loved the church, and gave himself for it.
 Ephesians 5:25